 - Ho Chi Minh City has plenty of “snatchers” on motorbikes.
 You never know when a motorbike suddenly comes to you while you’re walking on the sidewalk in order to grab your bag.
 A sling bag, rather than a conventional backpack, is recommended while walking outdoors in Ho Chi Minh City.

-- You can book your airport transfers here.
+- You can avoid the potential long queues for a taxi and book your airport transfers here.

 Where to Stay in Ho Chi Minh City